rafaelqueiroz89/csharp-garbage-collector/README.md

 This repository has 2 projects, one Main project with some examples and benchmarks, the second one is for common stuff.

+## Tech stack

+.Net Core console application and Visual Studio Code.

+## How to run the examples and see the results

+Just set the GarbageCollector project to startup project, select the option to see the results benchmark.
+Also try to use a profiling tool to see the Heap and the GC moves between generations.

 ## Diagrams